zaphosting/docs/docs/vserver-windows-vrising.md

 ## Step 1 Create a folder for V-Rising

-First, you need to connect to your server by using [RDP](vserver-windows-userdp.md).
+First, you need to connect to your server by using [Initial Access (RDP)](vserver-windows-userdp.md).
 After you are connected, you need to create a new Folder on your Server in which the files for V-Rising will be installed.
 In this example, we will create a new Folder on our Desktop.
 This can be done by making a right mousclick.
 Then choose "New -> Folder".